alphaville/ProbabilityCookbook/README.md

 theory and it can be used for a quick brush up or as a quick reference or cheat sheet, but not as primary tutorial material.

+### Read or Download

+You may freely read the PDF online and/or download it from [here](https://mathematix.files.wordpress.com/2019/01/uncorrelated.pdf).

 ### Author
 [Pantelis Sopasakis](https://alphaville.github.io/)